Your Parish Council.

 In 2020 Chesham Bois Parish Council received a prestigious award as part of the NALC Local Council Award Scheme.
 This Foundation Award recognises that the council achieves good practice in governance, community engagement and council improvement and moreover goes above and beyond their legal obligations, leading their communities and continuously seeking opportunities to improve and develop even further.

-- Ownership and management of Chesham Bois Common, Chesham Bois Burial Grounds, Tenterden Spinney, a small woodland opposite the burial grounds and a piece of land in The Grove.
+- Ownership and management of Chesham Bois Common, Chesham Bois Burial Ground, Tenterden Spinney, a small woodland opposite the burial ground and a piece of land in The Grove.

 - Managing and maintaining the three burial grounds (2 formal and 1 woodland) within Chesham Bois.

-- Maintenance of highway verges around the Parish on behalf of Bucks County Council.
+- Maintenance of highway verges around the Parish on behalf of Buckinghamshire Council.